Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: Introduction

 \section{Introduction}

 As a motivating example, suppose a data scientist at Hospital $H$ notices that mortality rates are noticeably higher at Hospital $H$ than at Hospital $K$.
 She knows the medical literature links many risk factors ($X$), such as high blood pressure, to mortality ($Y$).
-The observed differences in mortality could be due to differences in these risk factors between the two groups of patients (distribution of $X$) or to differences in how well each hospital manages these risk factors (distribution of $Y|X$).
-If she can figure out how much each of these factors is driving the difference in mortality rates, her hospital may be able to change its policy to improve patient care.
-Before committing to a potentially costly causal analysis, can she use the available information to develop hypotheses for what drives the difference in mortality?
+The observed differences in mortality could be due to differences in these risk factors between the two groups of patients (distribution of $X$) or to differences in how well each hospital manages these risk factors (distribution of $Y \mid X$).
+If she can figure out how much each of these components is driving the difference in mortality rates, her hospital may be able to change its policy to improve patient care.
+How can she use the available information to form hypotheses about what drives the difference in mortality?

-The modern explainability literature in machine learning (ML) provides many methods for attributing outcome behavior to covariates \citep{Dwivedi2023}.
+The modern explainability literature in machine learning boasts a bevy of methods for attributing outcome behavior to covariates \citep{Dwivedi2023}.
 These include Shapley values \citep{Shapley1953, Lundberg2017, chen2025shapley}, Functional ANOVA \citep{stone1994, hooker2004discovering, hookerGeneralizedFunctionalANOVA2007, lengerich2020purifying, fumagalli2025fanova}, Accumulated Local Effects \citep{apley2020}, and partial dependence plots \citep{friedman2001greedy, liu2025trees}.
+However, such methods are not designed to answer this data scientist's question.
+They attribute variation in outcomes within a single population to the covariates, holding the conditional distribution $Y \mid X$ fixed.
+But, the data scientist is interested in why an outcome varies between two populations, where the $Y \mid X$ may vary.
+See \cref{appendix:xAI} for more discussion on why these methods do not solve the data scientist's question.

-However, these methods all focus on decompositions within one group, not on attributing differences across groups.
-By contrast, the Oaxaca--Blinder decomposition (OBD) attributes disparities between two groups to $X$ and $Y|X$.
+Instead, the data scientist might adapt the Oaxaca--Blinder decomposition (OBD), which attributes disparities between two groups to $X$ and $Y \mid X$.
 The OBD was developed for linear models \citep{oaxaca1973,blinder1973} and remains widely used in this form --- e.g., to analyze gender wage gaps \citep{paradaContzen2025}, educational attainment differences \citep{barhaim2023}, and health disparities \citep{cartwright2021}.
-Moreover, recent work suggests the OBD might be applied in conjunction with flexible ML decompositions \citep{bach2024heterogeneity,quintas2024multiply,quintero2025}.
+Recent work has explored pairing the OBD with flexible functional decompositions \citep{quintero2025,bach2024heterogeneity,quintas2024multiply,mao2025double,flachaire2025decomposing}; see \cref{appendix:obd_generalized} for more discussion of these methods.